OpenFPGAduino/docs/the_hardware/extention_interface.md

 # extention interface
 ![](mother_extention.png)
-This is the extention IO of the mather broad.
-The extention IOs are listed as follows:
+This is the extension IO of the mother broad.
+The extension IOs are listed as follows:

 1. Ethernet
 2. USB device